Pythagoras

-Most of the major sources on Pythagoras's life are from the Roman period, by which point, according to the German classicist Walter Burkert, "the history of Pythagoreanism was already... the laborious reconstruction of something lost and gone."
-Three ancient biographies of Pythagoras have survived from late antiquity, all of which are filled primarily with myths and legends.
-The earliest and most respectable of these is the one from Diogenes Laërtius's Lives and Opinions of Eminent Philosophers.
-The two later biographies were written by the Neoplatonist philosophers Porphyry and Iamblichus and were partially intended as polemics against the rise of Christianity.
-The later sources are much lengthier than the earlier ones, and even more fantastic in their descriptions of Pythagoras's achievements.
-Porphyry and Iamblichus used material from the lost writings of Aristotle's disciples and material taken from these sources is generally considered to be the most reliable.

 Life

+No authentic writings of Pythagoras have survived, and almost nothing is known for certain about his life.
+The earliest sources on Pythagoras's life, from Xenophanes, Heraclitus, Empedocles, Ion of Chios, and Herodotus are brief, ambiguous, and often satirical.
+The major sources on Pythagoras's life are three biographies from late antiquity written by Diogenes Laërtius, Porphyry, and Iamblichus, all of which are filled primarily with myths and legends and which become longer and more fantastic in their descriptions of Pythagoras's achievements the more removed they are from Pythagoras's times.
+However, Porphyry and Iamblichus also used some material taken from earlier writings in the 4th century BC by Aristotle's students Dicaearchus, Aristoxenus, and Heraclides Ponticus, which, when it can be identified, is generally considered to be the most reliable.

 Early life

-Herodotus, Isocrates, and other early writers agree that Pythagoras was the son of Mnesarchus, and that he was born on the Greek island of Samos in the eastern Aegean.
-According to these biographers, Pythagoras' father wasn't born on the island, although he got naturalized there, but according to Iamblichus he was a native of the island.
-He is said to have been a gem-engraver or a wealthy merchant, but his ancestry is disputed and unclear.
-His mother was a native of Samos, descending from a geomoroi family.
-Apollonius of Tyana, gives her name as Pythaïs.
+Herodotus and Isocrates agree that Pythagoras was the son of Mnesarchus, and that he was born on the Greek island of Samos in the eastern Aegean.
+Mnesarchus is said to have been a gem-engraver or a wealthy merchant, but his ancestry is disputed and unclear.
+Apollonius of Tyana writes that Pythagoras's mother was Pythaïs, a woman who was said to be a descendant of Ancaeus, the mythical founder of Samos.
 Iamblichus tells the story that the Pythia prophesied to her while she was pregnant with him that she would give birth to a man supremely beautiful, wise, and beneficial to humankind.
 As to the date of his birth, Aristoxenus stated that Pythagoras left Samos in the reign of Polycrates, at the age of 40, which would give a date of birth around 570 BC.
 Pythagoras's name led him to be associated with Pythian Apollo (Pūthíā); Aristippus of Cyrene in the 4th century BC explained his name by saying, "He spoke [ἀγορεύω, agoreúō] the truth no less than did the Pythian [πυθικός puthikós]".

 During Pythagoras's formative years, Samos was a thriving cultural hub known for its feats of advanced architectural engineering, including the building of the Tunnel of Eupalinos, and for its riotous festival culture.
 It was a major center of trade in the Aegean where traders brought goods from the Near East.
 According to Christiane L. Joost-Gaugier, these traders almost certainly brought with them Near Eastern ideas and traditions.
 Pythagoras's early life also coincided with the flowering of early Ionian natural philosophy.
 He was a contemporary of the philosophers Anaximander, Anaximenes, and the historian Hecataeus, all of whom lived in Miletus, across the sea from Samos.